You may think that once winter sets in your garden is going to be barren and bare. But it doesn’t have to be.

 Growing Hellebores

 Hellebores are also known as Christmas or Lenten roses because they bloom in winter or early spring.
-These perennials have beautiful, nodding flowers in various shades from white to deep purple.
+They are perennials and come in various shades, from purple to white, and have beautiful flowers that look like they’re nodding.

 What You Need